Pakistan lifts ban on radical Islamist party | DW | 08.11.2021

 Author: Leah Carter

-The TLP gained prominence in Pakistan's 2018 elections.
-It vowed to defend the country's blasphemy law, which calls for the death penalty for anyone who insults Islam.
+The TLP gained prominence in Pakistan's 2018 election when it vowed to defend the country's blasphemy law, which calls for the death penalty for anyone who insults Islam.

 What is the current state of relations between Pakistan and the TLP?